profit first overview

 Profit First and Parkinson’s Law

-Sometimes you may limit operating expenses if you take out profit first.
-Limited resources, however, leads to creativity and ingenuity.
-We can accomplish some amazing things with limited resources when we have no other option.
+Sometimes, you may limit operating expenses if you take out profit first.
+Limited resources, however, lead to creativity and ingenuity.
+When we have no other option, we can accomplish some amazing things with limited resources.

 Mike Michalowicz highlights this principle by introducing something called Parkinson’s Law.